Alaska Roadless Rule: Alaska Specific Roadless Rule

-On August 2, 2018, the U.S Department of Agriculture announced that they were tasking the Forest Service Alaska Region 10 to create an Alaska Specific Roadless Rule.
+On August 2, 2018, the U.S. Department of Agriculture announced that they were tasking the Forest Service Alaska Region 10 to create an Alaska Specific Roadless Rule.
 This was done with the intent to acknowledge the unique natural and wild glaciers, forests, streams and diverse ecosystems.
 The Alaska Region then presented 6 alternative rules in collaboration with Alaska Native Tribes through formal consultation and other community representatives and leaders.

 The six alternatives ranged from a no action alternative, adding or taking away inventoried roadless areas, and a complete exemption alternative.
-These alternatives were presented to the Southeast Alaska communities and open to receive public comment at the end of the year 2019.
-However, in June 2019 President Donald Trump and governor of Alaska, Mike Dunleavy (politician), had a 25-minute talk on Air Force 1 and discussed the future of Alaska including the topic of deciding on Alternative 6, the repeal of the Roadless Rule in Alaska.
+These alternatives were presented to the Southeast Alaska communities and were open to receive public comment at the end of the year 2019.
+However, in June 2019, President Donald Trump and the governor of Alaska, Mike Dunleavy (politician), had a 25-minute talk on Air Force 1 and discussed the future of Alaska including the topic of deciding on Alternative 6, the repeal of the Roadless Rule in Alaska.

-This decision became official in October 2019 when USDA announced that the new "Alaska Roadless Rule" would be a full exemption of the Roadless Rule on Tongass and Chugach National Forest lands.
-Following the announcement, December 23, 2019, Earthjustice and co-council Natural Resources Defense Council filed a lawsuit in federal court representing five Alaska Native Tribes, Alaska small businesses and other local organizations.
+This decision became official in October 2019, when the USDA announced that the new "Alaska Roadless Rule" would be a full exemption of the Roadless Rule on Tongass and Chugach National Forest lands.
+Following the announcement, on December 23, 2019, Earthjustice and co-council of the Natural Resources Defense Council filed a lawsuit in federal court representing five Alaska Native Tribes, Alaska small businesses and other local organizations.

-Biden Administration
+Biden administration

-Following his 2021 inauguration, President Joe Biden ordered all executive departments and agencies to review any federal regulations made in the previous four years that harm the environment.
+Following his 2021 inauguration, President Joe Biden ordered all executive departments and agencies to review any federal regulations made in the previous four years that harmed the environment.
 This decision was made with his initiative to combat climate change and had the Alaska Roadless Rule as an immediate concern.